mythi/meta-ostro/doc/architecture/architecture.rst

 application writers to get the applications running in an Ostro OS based image.

-The Ostro Application framework implements a `systemd.generator'_ that parses the application manifest files to generate a systemd service files.
+The Ostro Application framework implements a `systemd.generator`_ that parses the application manifest file to automatically generate a systemd service file.

 Ostro OS also pre-integrates `IoTivity`_ framework.
-IoTivity is an open source project that implements the full OCF specification by `Open Connectivity Foundation`_.
+IoTivity is an open-source project that implements the full OCF specification by `Open Connectivity Foundation`_.
 In addition to `IoTivity`_, another implementation of the specification API is also available via `Soletta Project`_.